• Skip to primary navigation

 • If the coconut cream is ready before the pie crust has fully cooled, add a layer of parchment paper or sustainable cling film to the top of the cream in the pot to keep it from forming a skin.

-• The colder the whipped cream, the faster it will reach stiff peaks.
+• The colder the heavy cream is, the faster it will reach stiff peaks when whisking it.

 • Prep Time: 30 minutes